foundry-vtt-community/wiki.js/development/api/helpers.md

 ```

 One warning with these: Your primary application logic should still be occuring within `getData`, you should use these only sparingly.

+### Primitive Extensions

+> Stub
+> This section is a stub, you can help by contributing to it.

 ## Specific Use Cases